 It Helps You Save and Earn Money

 Believe it or not, training and development are less expensive than firing, hiring, and retraining.
 The Association for Talent and Development 2014 State of Industry Report determined that the cost of replacing a human resources manager is about $133,000, whereas the cost of training an employee is on average, $1,208.
 While training current employees can be cheaper than hiring new employees, there’s another important type of saving: time.

 A well-trained and engaged employee is an added benefit to your company and a cost saver.
-According to Dale Carnegie Training, about $11 billion is lost annually due to employee turnover.
+Approximately $11 billion is lost annually due to employee turnover.
 With training and development, employees are more efficient and proficient.

 Remember, a great employee is like money in the bank, and you don’t want to lose money!

 It Strengthens Your Talent Pool

 Training and development strengthen your talent pool, which reduces the risk of losing employees who are perceived as “irreplaceable.”
 The more highly skilled employees you have, the larger the pool you’ll have to draw from when looking for new managers.
 Promoting current employees to management positions is often more preferable because they know the in’s and out’s of the company.

 It’s a Valuable Retention Tool

 Investing in employee development helps build loyalty.
 It shows employees that you value them not only as employees but as individuals, you want to see them grow.
 Providing a challenging and interesting training programs increase employee engagement, and keep employees happy and satisfied.

 It’s a Useful Recruiting Tool